devwdougherty/willian-dougherty/README.md

 [Linkedin Profile](https://www.linkedin.com/in/willian-dougherty-n-barbosa-245198b0/)

 # Professional Overview
-  Bachelor of Science in Computer Science from the University of Sorocaba, awarded with an integral scholarship in the PROUNI program.
-I     started in the computer field becoming a computer technician by CPS (Centro Paula Souza).
-In addition to a graduate computer scientist,   I'm happy to say I also focus on entrepreneurship and acting as an investor and financial market consultant.
+   Bachelor of Science in Computer Science from the University of Sorocaba (2017), contemplated with integral scholarship in the PROUNI program.
+I started in the area of ​​technology becoming a computer technician by CPS (Centro Paula Souza) in 2013.

-  With the passage of time I tried to acquire new knowledge and experiences, this led me to start studies in the field of financial         investments for generation and accumulation of income.
-I am currently an investor in the Stock Exchange and also in several fixed income   securities.
-This is in addition to my constant interest in the search for learning within the entrepreneurship applied to startups and     also the generation of ideas.

-  In addition to the computing and corporate area that I work professionally, I look for new challenges that cover several aspects, be       they technology, economics or innovation for problem-solving.
+   Even though I have a main career in the area of ​​software development, I like to practice other skills that are dear to any good professional.
+In 2017, I started a personal project called "Zurich Consulting", where I provide personalized service to people who wish to organize their own and make investments with a focus on financial independence.
+Such services are based on my own experiences as a financial market investor.

+   I like challenges and opportunities for innovation with a focus on generating and executing ideas.
+In 2018, when I saw an opportunity to learn and apply concepts, I started as a strategic consultant for the Ello Contabilidade office located in Sorocaba / SP.

+   As a programmer, I'm always on the lookout for continuous learning driven execution on today's technology fronts.
+I work today in research and innovation projects within the area of ​​Software Development.
+Some concepts of projects already experienced in my career: Facial Recognition by Algorithm, Natural Language, Circular Economy with intelligent management, data control on component production, Enterprise Resource Planning.

 # Education/Training